kubernetes/enhancements/keps/sig-node/4265-proc-mount/README.md

 - additional tests should be added to e2e_node suite to test the adherence of the ProcMount field
   - Test default behavior actually masks /proc paths.
   - Test Unmasked behavior is not masking /proc paths.
-  - Test PSS policies (if possible to test in e2e)
+  - Test PSS integration (if possible to test in e2e)
   - Test that Windows pod cannot be scehduled with the value of ProcMount specifies

 ### Graduation Criteria